openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `c_nonce`: OPTIONAL.
 JSON string containing a nonce to be used to create a proof of possession of key material when requesting a Credential (see (#credential_request)).
 When received, the Wallet MUST use this nonce value for its subsequent Credential Requests until the Credential Issuer provides a fresh nonce.
 * `c_nonce_expires_in`: OPTIONAL.
 JSON integer denoting the lifetime in seconds of the `c_nonce`.
-* `identifiers`: OPTIONAL.
+* `c_identifiers`: OPTIONAL.
 JSON array of JSON strings that each identify a credential that can be issued using Access Token returned in this response.
 * `authorization_details`: REQUIRED when `authorization_details` parameter was used to request issuance of a certain Credential type as defined in (#authorization-details).
 A JSON array of objects as defined in Section 7 of [@!RFC9396].
 In addition to the parameters received from the Wallet, the AS MAY return the following parameter:
-  * `identifiers`: OPTIONAL.
+  * `c_identifiers`: OPTIONAL.
 JSON array of JSON strings that each identify a credential that can be issued using Access Token returned in the same response.

 Below is a non-normative example of a Token Response when `scope` parameter was used to request issuance of a certain Credential type: